 When a student does not meet the minimum financial aid standards, a letter is sent to the student to notify them of their financial aid status.
-A warning period is allowed under some conditions.
-However, most violations place the student on automatic financial aid suspension.
+A warning period is allowed under most conditions.
+However, some violations place the student on automatic financial aid suspension.